Arrow Lake (microprocessor): Lion Cove

 Lion Cove P-cores features wider decoder and dispatch engines, a greater number of integers ALUs, larger L2 caches, and a redesigned cache hierarchy.
 Intel claims a 9% IPC (instructions per cycle) improvement for Arrow Lake's Lion Cove cores.
 Lion Cove in Arrow Lake has an increased 3 MB of L2 cache compared to 2.5 MB in Lunar Lake's Lion Cove implementation.
 Lion Cove's L2 cache is 50% larger over the previous generation Raptor Cove core with 2 MB of L2 cache.
 Lion Cove has an L2 bandwidth of 32 bytes per cycle.
-Lion Cove P-cores include support for AVX-512 instructions but AVX-512 has been disabled in Arrow Lake processors due to its heterogenous architecture.
+Lion Cove P-cores include support for AVX-512 instructions but AVX-512 has been disabled in Arrow Lake processors due to its heterogeneous architecture.
 The Skymont E-cores do not feature AVX-512 instructions support so AVX-512 is disabled to ensure that both core types are equal in their capabilities.

 There has been a clock speed regression for Lion Cove P-cores in Arrow Lake-S desktop processors.
 The Core Ultra 9 285K has a peak clock speed of 5.7 GHz compared to the higher 6.2 GHz clock speed of the Raptor Lake Core i9-14900KS.
 One of key features introduced in Lion Cove was the ability to have 3 multiplications per cycle (assuming they are independent of course).